 - 2 cups heavy cream

-- Next remove the burdock and cream from the oven, then, working in small batches, puree in a blender, adding a little water if necessary to thin the mixture and obtain a smooth puree.
-Pass the burdock cream through a chinois strainer and reserve until needed.
+- Next remove the burdock and cream from the oven, then puree in a blender, adding a little water if necessary to thin the mixture and obtain a smooth puree.
+Pass the burdock cream through a strainer and reserve until needed.
 The burdock puree can be made a day or two ahead of time, it can also be frozen and reheated, although it may need to be pureed again since freezing can cause it to separate.

 - To cook the potatoes, heat a pot of lightly salted water.
 Peel the potatoes and add to the pot, cook the potatoes for 15 minutes, or until tender.
 Remove the potatoes and pass through a ricer.
 Add the reserved burdock cream and the butter to the potatoes and stir to combine.
 Taste the potatoes for salt and pepper and adjust if needed.
 Transfer the potatoes to a serving dish and keep warm, covered, until needed.